Shrine of St. Faustina (Warsaw): Present day

-Rev. Polak launched two specific initiatives which stand out as peculiarity of the Divine Mercy and St. Faustina parish; one is the 24/7 perpetual Eucharistic adoration, practiced since the burglary suffered in 2000, and a popular feast Żytnią do nieba, organized early September since 2005.
-Polak was re-assigned to another post in 2011; none of the sources consulted provides any information on motives of his departure.
-He was replaced as the parish priest by rev. Krzysztof Stosur, who for some time kept adding final touches to the new church interior.
+Rev. Polak launched two specific initiatives which stand out as a peculiarity of the Divine Mercy and St. Faustina parish: one is the 24/7 perpetual Eucharistic adoration, practiced since the burglary suffered in 2000, and a popular feast Żytnią do nieba, organized early September since 2005.
+Polak was reassigned to another post in 2011; none of the sources consulted provide any information on motives of his departure.
+He was replaced as the parish priest by Rev. Krzysztof Stosur, who for some time added final touches to the new church interior.
 He continued most of the parochial activities developed by his predecessors and common to most Roman-Catholic parishes in Poland, like Rosary Circle or youth altar service.
 Charity work is continuing, though with some change.
 The canteen at the corner of Leszno and Okopowa has been closed and most services performed in the premises have been formally transferred to Caritas, the religious charity organization; however, queues of the homeless and destitute city dwellers are still trademark of the church neighborhood.

-Stosur launched new initiatives, e.g. a Prayer Support Group, currently defunct youth football team, dedicated film screenings in Warsaw cinemas, discount schemes offered by a friendly theater or bus tours following nationwide religious tourist trails.
-During Stosur’s tenure the church keeps hosting cultural events, though they do not resemble massive and nationally-known episodes of the 1980s; every some time there are theatric plays, concertos, recitals, film screenings, lectures or poetry sessions organized.
-A new initiative is mass said to honor the insurgents of the Warsaw Uprising, organized on anniversary of the August 2, 1944 service for the Parasol Battalion; attendants include a group of re-enactors in complete military gear and afterwards the parishioners and guests are walked past major 1944 combat sites in the area.
+Stosur launched new initiatives, e.g. a Prayer Support Group, a currently defunct youth football team, dedicated film screenings in Warsaw cinemas, discount schemes offered by a friendly theater or bus tours following nationwide religious tourist trails.
+During Stosur's tenure the church continues hosting cultural events, though they do not resemble massive and nationally known episodes of the 1980s.
+Periodically the site does host theatrical plays, concertos, recitals, film screenings, lectures or poetry sessions organized.
+A new initiative is a mass said to honor the insurgents of the Warsaw Uprising, organized on the anniversary of the August 2, 1944 service for the Parasol Battalion.
+Attendants for this service include a group of reenactors in complete military gear.
+Afterwards the parishioners and guests are walked past major 1944 combat sites in the area.

-On April 23, 2017 the church was elevated to the status of a shrine (sanktuarium).
-The motive was its relation to St. Faustina; the church was renamed to "church of Divine Mercy and St. Faustina" accordingly.
+On April 23, 2017, the church was elevated to the status of a shrine (sanktuarium).
+This was motivated by its relation to St. Faustina; the church was renamed to "church of Divine Mercy and St. Faustina" accordingly.
 In practical terms, the change included the church on the list of targets of religious tourism, fairly popular in Poland, and reinforced already growing stream of pilgrims pursuing the itinerary of St. Faustina.
-The building itself is no longer subject to construction works; its architecture is described as somewhat modelled on early Christian temples, with interior shaped by vaults and arches.
-The shrine is now home to 6 religious, apart from the parish priest also 3 vicars and 2 residents; they maintain a parish web page, a Facebook account and issue a weekly bulletin Miłosierdzie.
+The building itself is no longer subject to construction projects.
+Its architecture is described as somewhat modeled on early Christian temples, with an interior shaped by vaults and arches.
+The shrine is now home to 6 religious practitioners, apart from the parish priest also 3 vicars and 2 residents.
+They maintain a parish web page, a Facebook account and issue a weekly bulletin Miłosierdzie.
+Despite the shrine status and controversy over religious influence on the site, the area remains more secular than average.
 Overall religiosity level in the parish is far below the Polish and significantly below the Warsaw standards; while the country average for dominicantes is at 45% and the Warsaw figure is 27%, at Żytnia it stands at mere 16%.